JoinColony/colonyJS/sdk/docs/_Examples_ColonyExample.md

 ---
-title: colony-starter-angular
+title: colony-example
 section: Starters
-order: 3
+order: 1
 ---

-The `colony-starter-angular` package is a boilerplate using [colonyJS](https://github.com/JoinColony/colonyJS) and Angular.
-This package is set up for local development using [Ganache](https://github.com/trufflesuite/ganache-cli), [colonyNetwork](https://github.com/JoinColony/colonyNetwork), and [TrufflePig](https://github.com/JoinColony/trufflepig).
+This package is a built out version of the [colony-starter](/starters-colony-starter) package with more examples.

 ## Prerequisites